gkjohnson/three-gpu-pathtracer/README.md

 	// specular caustics.
 	filterGlossyFactor = 0: Number,

-	// The colors to use for the gradient background when enabled.
+	// The equirectangular map to render as the background. backgroundMap = null: Texture,
-	bgGradientTop: Color,
-	bgGradientBottom: Color,

 	// The transparency to render the background with.
 Note that the "alpha" option
 	// must be set to true on PathTracingRenderer for this field to work properly.